-In column 4, we remove the expectational error on the interest rate.
-The other coefficients do not change much relative to column 3.
-In the last column we change the cohort definition: instead of having 10-year brackets for the birth of the household head, we use 5-year brackets.
 As discussed above, having larger cells reduces the sampling error in estimating cohort means (at the cost of having cohorts that are less homogenous than with a narrower definition).
-This approach seems to increase the precision of the estimates without changing considerably their point value.
-We also note that, when including direct estimates of expectational errors, the estimated EIS declines from 0.79 in column 2 to 0.6 in columns 4 and 5.
+This approach seems to decrease the precision of the estimates without changing considerably their point value.
+We also note that, when including direct estimates of expectational errors, the estimated EIS increases from 0.60 in column 2 to 0.67.
+Moreover, and consistently with our expectations data capturing at least part of the variability of the Euler equation errors, the precision of the estimates improves.

-Notice that the coefficients on the two components of income innovations can be compared to the estimates obtained by Blundell, Pistaferri, and Preston (2008).
+The coefficients on the two components of income innovations can be compared to the estimates obtained by Blundell, Pistaferri, and Preston (2008).
 As these authors, we find that the coefficient on transitory income innovations is not statistically different from zero, indicating that temporary income shocks are effectively insured.
-We estimate the coefficient on permanent innovations at 0.22 with a standard error of 0.06.
+We estimate the coefficient on permanent innovations at 0.29 with a standard error of 0.04.
 Blundell, Pistaferri, and Preston (2008) report estimates between 0.2 and 0.6, depending on the definition of income they use.
-Our results, therefore are not too far from those in Blundell, Pistaferri, and Preston (2008) that were obtained with a completely different approach.
+Our results, therefore are not too far from those in

+Blundell, Pistaferri, and Preston (2008) that were obtained with a completely different approach.
 The evidence, therefore, is that, consistently with standard versions of the life cycle model, households seem to be able to smooth transitory shocks.
 Persistent shocks, however are reflected in consumption.
 However, the loading factor of these shocks is considerably below 1.
 A coefficient less than unity is consistent with the 'excess smoothness' of consumption some authors have identified and with access to more sophisticated asset markets.

-As mentioned above, the parameters on the subjective expectations $\zeta^{exp}$ and $\varepsilon^{exp}$ ( $\phi$ and $\theta$ ) can be interpreted as reflecting the extent to which permanent and transitory shocks to income are reflected into consumption.
+As mentioned above, the parameters on the subjective expectations ζ^{exp} and ε^{exp} (φ and θ) can be interpreted as reflecting the extent to which permanent and transitory shocks to income are reflected into consumption.
 It is therefore instructive to examine whether these parameters change when we estimate the Euler equation on different education groups.
-As suggested in Blundell, Pistaferri, and Preston (2008), better educated individuals might have better insurance possibilities.
-In Table 5, we present the results of such an exercise, in which the Euler equation is estimated on households headed by a college graduate and households headed by somebody without a college degree separately.
-In the Table, we report only the two insurance parameters, that is the coefficients on permanent income shocks $\zeta^{exp}$ and transitory income shocks $\varepsilon^{exp}$ .
+As suggested in Blundell, Pistaferri, and Preston (2008), better educated

+Standard errors are in parentheses, which are corrected for the MA(1) structure of the error term.
+All specification include a constant and three seasonal dummies.
+EE instruments: lags of expectational errors used as instruments. $\zeta^{\rm exp}$ is the permanent shock, $\varepsilon^{\rm exp}$ the transitory shock and $u^{\rm exp,r}$ the interest rate expectation error. p<0.01, p<0.05, p<0.1 individuals might have better insurance possibilities.
+In Table 4, we present the results of such an exercise, in which the Euler equation is estimated on households headed by a college graduate and households headed by somebody without a college degree separately.
+In the Table, we report only the two insurance parameters, that is the coefficients on permanent income shocks ζ^{exp} and transitory income shocks ε^{exp} .
 Consistently with the evidence in Blundell, Pistaferri, and Preston (2008), the point estimates of these coefficients indicate that households headed by better educated individuals have better insurance possibilities.
 It should be stressed, however, that the low precision of these estimates implies that they are not statistically different from each other.